balanced/balanced-docs/api/rev1/api/debits.rst

 Create a Card Debit
 ----------------------

-Debit (charge) a tokenized credit card.
+Debit (charge) a tokenized credit card with a previously created order.

 .. cssclass:: dl-horizontal dl-params